-Should the issue remain unresolved, within twenty-one (21) days, (not including statutory holidays), either party may refer the grievance to a single arbitrator.
+Should the issue remain unresolved within twenty-one (21) days, (not including statutory holidays), either party may refer the grievance to a single arbitrator.
 The parties shall endeavor to agree on an arbitrator.
-If the parties are unable to agree on an arbitrator the Ministry of Labour will be asked to appoint an arbitrator.
+If the parties are unable to agree on an arbitrator, the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) will be asked to appoint an arbitrator.
 The decision of the arbitrator shall be final and binding upon the parties and the musicians covered by this Agreement.
-The expenses of the arbitrator shall be shared equally between the Producer and the Association except that each party shall be responsible for its own legal fees.
+The expenses of the arbitrator shall be responsible for its own legal fees.